OderoOluoch/crunchy-pizza/README.md

 Odero Oluoch

 ### Project Description
-This is a website that is based on the Ghanian Akans naming system.The web interface asks the user to input his or her birthday, select the gender then proceeds to submit the data to get the would have been Akhan names.
+This is a web UI for a Pizza Shop, where my business seeks to expand its customer base by impeneting deliveries.

 ### Prerequisities